InWork/docker-ruby-golang-centos/README.md

 - rpbm-build
 - ...

-The Ruby, Golang and Centos version are easy to change if needed.

 See our [Docker Hub repo](https://hub.docker.com/r/inwork/docker-ruby-golang-centos/)

 # How to use this image

+The version are organized in this way:

+- c: Centos version
+- g: Golang version
+- r: Ruby version

+So the combination ```c7-g1.6-r2.0``` means: Centos 7 with Golang 1.6.x and Ruby 2.0.x

 ````
-FROM inwork/docker-ruby-golang-centos:1.6.2
+FROM inwork/docker-ruby-golang-centos:c7-g1.6-r2.0
 ````

 # License